How to view all WordPress Hooks

 For Example, ‘woocommerce_before_main_content’ hooks can be used to add notices, and messages on every shop page.

-While filter hooks are used to provide access to data used by any plugin or theme.
+Filter hooks are used to provide access to data used by any plugin or theme.

 For example, WooCommerce is getting the price of a product to show it and calculate totals in the cart.
 You can use the ‘woocommerce_product_get_price’ filter hook to apply discounts on prices or change the price of a product dynamically.